vercel/vercel/examples/gatsby/README.md

 This directory is a brief example of a [Gatsby](https://www.gatsbyjs.org/) app that can be deployed to Vercel with zero configuration.

-> **Note:** We do not currently support some Gatsby v5 features, including API Routes and DSG.
-We are actively working on adding support for these features.
+> **Note:** SSR, DSG, and API Routes [are now supported](https://vercel.com/changelog/improved-support-for-gatsby-sites).
+We do not currently support some Gatsby v5 features, including Partial Hydration and the Slice API.

 ## Deploy Your Own